cfpb/development/browser-checklist.md

 - [ ] Is useable without CSS
 - [ ] Is useable without JS
 - [ ] Flexible from small to large screens
-- [ ] No linting errors or warnings
-- [ ] JavaScript tests are passing